Trinhdamere/plate_loader/README.md

 This app is hosted at: https://trinhdamere.shinyapps.io/plate_loader/

 I made this APP after completing the "Building Web Applications in R with Shiny" Datacamp course.
-It's purpose was to practise my R Shiny skills.
+It's purpose was to practise some of the content in the course.